ekronold/UNITE_synonomy_control/README.md

 UPDATE 10.Feb.2026:

-Some name-changes flagged as erraneous and some non-dichotomous branching fixed due to same names for genera in plants/animals and fungi
+Some name-changes flagged as erroneous and some non-dichotomous branching fixed due to same names for genera in plants/animals and fungi

 Files have been updated accordingly